Increase DR score red

 You can also check a site’s social media accounts to estimate whether it receives traffic from these channels.
 Look for active accounts with posts people comment on, like, or share.

 The final quality check is simply looking at the website itself.
-Spammy sites will typically have several signs that suggest that it is low-quality.
+Spammy sites will typically have several signs that suggest that they are low-quality.
 These include:

 • Articles on a large number of seemingly unrelated topics.
 These often include posts about casinos or gambling.